Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

 * no joins/relations
 * **Global Tables** -> way to make DynamoDB accessible with low latency in multiple regions by creating 2-way read-write replicas
     * *Active-Active* replication - read/write to any AWS Region
+    * requires `DynamoDB Streams` to be enabled -> generated `changelog` is ued to replicate data across replica tables in other regions
 * **NOSQL DB** - do not support joins or aggregations, but scale horizontally